 4. Reinforcement Placement

-Reinforcement may include steel mesh, rebar, or fibres.
+Reinforcement may include steel mesh, rebar, or fibers.
 It must be placed at the correct depth and position to perform effectively.

 5. Concrete Pouring